Advisor Perspectives: Most Investment Pros Can’t Beat The Market

 New research confirms that institutional investors, such as mutual funds, outperform the market before fees, and they do so at the expense of retail investors.
 That is bad news for retail investors and for investors in active mutual funds, who underperform after fees.

 Warren Buffett famously warned investors that if you cannot value businesses “far better than Mr. Market, you don’t belong in the game.
 As they say in poker, ‘If you’ve been in the game 30 minutes and you don’t know who the patsy is, you’re the patsy.’”
-The evidence makes clear that, on average, the patsies are retail investors.
-That makes trying to outperform the market through individual security selection or market timing a loser’s game for individual investors – just like at the roulette wheel, while it’s possible to win, the odds are so poor that you shouldn’t play.
-However, it’s also a loser’s game for actively managed fund investors.
+This rings particularly true in certain high-risk investment spaces.
+Recently, an expert analysis highlighted casino utan svensk licens, where players navigate a market unregulated by Swedish standards, increasing both the potential rewards and risks.
+Such settings parallel the experience of retail investors attempting to outperform the market through individual security selection or timing.
+While a win is possible, the odds are stacked against them – not unlike the roulette wheel, where the poor probabilities make participation questionable.
+This reality underscores that, for most, actively managed funds present similar challenges to achieving lasting gains.

 The evidence from the annual S&P Indices Versus Active (SPIVA) Scorecard, which compares the performance of actively managed equity mutual funds to their appropriate index benchmarks, shows that regardless of the asset class, year after year a large majority of actively managed mutual funds underperform and that there is little to no persistence of outperformance beyond the randomly expected.